Radiation and Granite Counter Tops

 2) The Nuclear Regulatory Commission has a public dose limit due to licensed activities of 100 mrem/year.
 This is a dose above the average person's exposure of 360 mrem/year.
 This standard has been used in proposed standards for exposures to the public from naturally occurring radioactive materials.

 Evaluating the radon producing potential of any material involves the evaluation of how much radon comes out of the surface per unit time.
 The technique used is often referred to as a 'radon flux' or 'flux bucket' measurement.
 A container of a known volume of air is sealed to the surface to be measured for a set period of time.
 A radon testing device is used to measure the change in concentration of radon in the container.
 A calculation must then be applied to evaluate the contribution from the radon in the container to the entire volume of air in the building.
 In Florida, the department certifies persons who perform radon gas or radon progeny measurements, including sample collection, analysis, or interpretation of such measurements.
-Most of the state certified professionals only have experience in radon in indoor air measurements.
+Most of the state certified professionals only have experience in radon for indoor air measurements.
 You may need to ensure that the radon measurement specialist of the radon testing company has reviewed and approved any procedures related to the radon emanation measurements.